► New Mini Aceman crossover driven in the UK

 How does it drive?

-What will please many Mini owners who are looking to upgrade is that the Aceman still drives very sweetly – there’s still plenty of that Mini-ness in the way the Aceman zips about.
-The steering, for example, is alert and smooth giving the Aceman an eagerness to carve up the city streets that you don’t really get from competitors.
+What will please many Mini owners who are looking to upgrade is that the Aceman still drives sweetly – there’s still a fair chunk of that Mini-ness in the way the Aceman zips about, though not quite as much offered by the smaller electric Cooper.

 We drove the Aceman SE and it’s quick enough.
 There’s not a big jump in performance between the versions anyway, but the SE felt like it was adequate.
 But a seven-second 0-62mph time?
 We’d like to check the tests ourselves; it feels slower in reality, with a very damped 0-30mph acceleration feel compared to so many other EVs.